buckning/myenergi-client/README.md

 # Alexa Skill
 There is an Alexa skill under the com.amcglynn.myenergi.aws directory which allows the user to set the charge mode by saying the following.
-* "Alexa, ask My Zappi to set the charge mode to Eco plus".
+* "Alexa, ask My Zappi to start charging".
 Note that it may take a few minutes for the Zappi to change the charge mode

 # Create/Configure the Skill